Behavioural Analytics Lab

 The Behavioural Analytics Lab is a focal point for cross College research in predicting human and biological behaviour.
 Directed by Dr. Aldo Faisal, the labs focus is on the analysis of human behaviour using data-driven analysis and prediction, including the development of methods & algorithms to move from Big Data to Big Knowledge.

-Forge to the objective, data-driven analysis of human behaviour.
-Pioneering development of methods & algorithms to move in a principled manner from Big Data to Big Knowledge.
-To advance our understanding of science, engineering and medicine through our applications
+To forge to the objective, data-driven analysis of human behaviour.
+To develop pioneering methods & algorithms to move in a principled manner from Big Data to Big Knowledge.
+To advance our understanding of science, engineering and medicine through our applications.

 The keys goals are:

 1. Understand and predict human behaviour from ubiquitous sensors & digital data